Assessing Margins after Breast Surgery

 - The cancer cells approach, but don’t touch the edge of the breast tissue removed.

 - More surgery may or may not be needed, especially with ductal carcinoma in situ (DCIS).
-(Discuss this with your surgeon.)
+(Discuss the details with your surgeon.)

-- To further ensure the entire tumor was removed, the removed breast tissue may be X-rayed.
+- To further make sure the entire tumor was removed, the removed breast tissue may be X-rayed.
 This is useful when microcalcifications were found on a mammogram and are related to the cancer.
 Depending on the X-ray findings, more tissue may be removed at the time of the surgery.

-- If microcalcifications were found on a mammogram before surgery, another mammogram may be done after surgery to ensure all the microcalcifications were removed.
+- If microcalcifications were found on a mammogram before surgery, another mammogram may be done after surgery to make sure all the microcalcifications were removed.

 When will I get my results?